Skip to main content

 • Synthetic progestins (e.g., medroxyprogesterone acetate): Widely used but associated with slightly higher breast cancer risk in combination therapy compared to micronized progesterone in some analyses

-• Progesterone IUD (Mirena): Delivers progestogen locally to the uterus, minimizing systemic exposure — an option for women who want estrogen systemically but want to limit progestogen effects
+• Progesterone IUD (Mirena): Delivers progestogen locally to the uterus, minimizing systemic exposure, an option for women who want estrogen systemically but want to limit progestogen effects

 Testosterone for Women

-Though not FDA-approved for women, testosterone is increasingly recognized as important for libido, energy, and cognitive function.
+Though not approved for women, testosterone is increasingly recognized as important for libido, energy, and cognitive function.
 It is used off-label in low doses, typically via cream or gel compounded specifically for women.
 Evidence for sexual function benefits is the most robust; long-term safety data continues to accumulate.

 Combination HRT